 Six moves, in order.

-One.
 Audit the review surfaces that matter for your category.
 Not all of them.
 The two or three where buyers actually decide.
 For B2B SaaS, that is G2 and Capterra.
 For local services, Google and Yelp.
-For fintech and crypto, Trustpilot plus the relevant app store.
+For fintech, Trustpilot plus the relevant app store.
 Map the volume, sentiment, and recency on each.

-Two.
 Build a compliant review-acquisition program.
 Solicit reviews from real customers, in the ordinary course, without incentivizing sentiment.
 Document the process.
-Train customer-facing teams on the new rule.
+Train customer-facing teams on the FTC rule.

-Four.
 Respond to negative reviews on the record.
 The act of responding is itself a trust signal.
-Engines weight responsiveness.
-So do buyers reading the thread.
+Buyers reading the thread weigh the response as much as the original review.

-Six.
 Treat reviews as a comms surface, not a customer-success leftover.
-The team that owns reviews now sits adjacent to the team that owns earned media, because both feed the same retrieval graph.
+The team that owns reviews now sits adjacent to the team that owns earned media.
+Both feed the same brand-trust graph.

 Yes.
-The FTC Consumer Review Rule, effective October 21, 2024, explicitly names AI-generated reviews from people who do not exist as a prohibited category.
+The FTC Consumer Review Rule, effective October 21, 2024, explicitly names reviews from people who do not exist — including computer-generated fakes — as a prohibited category.
 Civil penalties run up to $51,744 per violation.

 Can a business pay for positive reviews if the reviewers actually used the product?